Russia targets lawyer over media comments on treason case - WTMJ

 This month, the Moscow prosecutor’s office petitioned the Moscow City Court to outlaw Navalny’s foundation and his network of regional offices as extremist groups.
 The move is part of a sweeping crackdown on Navalny, his allies and his political infrastructure.

 Navalny is currently serving time in a penal colony outside Moscow.
-He was arrested in January upon his return from Germany, where he had spent five months recovering from a nerve agent poisoning he blames on the Kremlin.
+He was arrested in January upon his return from Germany, where he had spent five months recovering from a Soviet nerve agent poisoning he blames on the Kremlin.
 Russian officials have rejected the accusations.
+European labs have confirmed he was poisoned.

 Associated Press journalist Anna Frants in Moscow contributed to this report.